Cultivating a creative ecology

-XCHC provides three unique yet connected areas: makerspace, showcase space, and the cafe/bar.
+XCHC provides four unique yet connected areas: makerspace, showcase space, accommodation, and the cafe/bar.
 Their close proximity enables the casual exchange of knowledge between the creative disciplines.
 Additionally, by providing a place for creative practitioners to meet one another it lends to building a community of interest around the creative industries.
 The three areas of focus are:

 XCHC Makerspace is for the production of two and three dimensional creative works, and is a space where practitioners make, experiment and test ideas.
 Because of the open floor plan there is an opportunity to sharing knowledge with one another as well as pursue collaborative works.
 Residents of the makerspace come from a wide variety of disciplines as well as bring with them varying levels of experience.
 This diversity enriches the exchange of knowledge.

 XCHC Showcase Space is a multi-purpose venue to host workshops, performances, film screenings, launches, presentations, exhibitions, etc. There are three kinds of events, XCHC Friday, resident led and guest led events.
 Each event is curated and provides an opportunity for creative practitioners to share their work with a wider audience.

 XCHC Cafe is a hybrid between café/workspace and bar/showcase space, and brings people together to casually share ideas and meet like minded creative individuals.
 The communal seating extends into the adjacent XCHC Shop and XCHC Showcase Space and blurs where creative practice starts and the public enters.

 Demonstrating leadership in enabling creative enterprise by developing a self sustaining cultural enterprise model to underpin and assure the longer-term evolutionary development of XCHC